 CSA’s local and national networks support various activities across Christian schools.
 These differ depending on location but include sporting and cultural activities.
 Mission trip exchanges between members are also common.
 State Office can provide details about opportunities in your area.

-CSA deals directly with media on behalf of members, including time-critical responses to media enquiries (see Critical incident support on page 15).
+CSA deals directly with media on behalf of members, including time-critical responses to media enquiries (see Critical incident support above).